CPR (Clean, Pretty, Reliable)

 Cardiopulmonary resuscitation (CPR) is an emergency first aid protocol for an unconscious person on whom normal breathing cannot be detected.
-For some very basic RL information on CPR, see the Useful Notes subpage.
+For some very basic RL information on CPR, see the Useful Notes subpage

 In TV-land, it's:

-Clean (doesn't take into account hygiene, oral-vector diseases, or any precautions against these.)
+- Clean (doesn't take into account hygiene, oral-vector diseases, or any precautions against these.)

-Pretty (it's heroic to know how to do CPR; unless the show is a Sitcom or an anime series, hold the Ho Yay! or anxiety for the perception of same.
+- Pretty (it's heroic to know how to do CPR; unless the show is a Sitcom or an anime series, hold the Ho Yay! or anxiety for the perception of same.
 It also gives a reason for a male character to undo a female one's blouse- or vice versa)

-Reliable (unless the story calls for the character to be Killed Off for Real or Ascend to a Higher Plane of Existence, he'll be back in action, no muss, no fuss.
+- Reliable (unless the story calls for the character to be Killed Off for Real or Ascend to a Higher Plane of Existence, he'll be back in action, no muss, no fuss.
 If the character is destined to die, his rescuers will give up the situation as hopeless within just a few minutes.)
 In fact, a 1996 study published in the New England Journal of Medicine showed that CPR success rates in television shows was 75%.

-R can also be for "Romantic," since the resuscitated character, if of the opposite gender, will often react to mouth-to-mouth resuscitation by kissing their rescuer passionately (or, conversely, reacting with outrage on the assumption that the rescuer was attempting to steal a kiss (or worse) from the victim).
+- R can also be for "Romantic," since the resuscitated character, if of the opposite gender, will often react to mouth-to-mouth resuscitation by kissing their rescuer passionately (or, conversely, reacting with outrage on the assumption that the rescuer was attempting to steal a kiss (or worse) from the victim).
 This is as opposed to the more realistic reaction of throwing up, groaning and feeling like hell.
 In fact, today in most cases, mouth-to-mouth isn't even recommended by some jurisdictions.

 romantic.
 It's an emergency procedure consisting of external cardiac massage and artificial respiration, the first treatment for a person who has collapsed, has no pulse, and has stopped breathing.
 It's not fast either - the purpose is to buy time until advanced help is available by circulating blood and preventing brain damage from lack of oxygen.
 More importantly, you're not supposed to give up after a minute or two just because they haven't started breathing on their own; rather, you should keep going until advanced help gets there.
 It's also expected for the victim's ribs to get broken during CPR,

 results in a full recovery.
-If a person's heart and breathing have actually stopped to the point of needing CPR, chances of recovery at all is usually less than 10%, and even if proper medical care can be brought in time to keep them from outright dying, there is a large chance of permanent brain damage.
+If a person's heart and breathing have actually stopped to the point of needing CPR, chances of recovery at all is usually less than 10%, and even if proper medical care can be brought in time to keep them from outright dying, such patients generally die within one to two years.
+There is also a large chance of permanent brain damage.

 ; it was only developed in 1957, and public education on it began in the 1960s.
 This is after nearly 200 years of serious attempts to revive the dying.
 Prior to that, resuscitation involved the Holger Nielsen method (ca. 1900), and the Silvester method (late 1800s) before that, which were only really effective on a victim whose heart was still beating.